 I am personally concerned about the timing of reopening businesses as cases are still on the rise and testing is still not widely available and accurate enough to effectively track the progress of the disease.
 COVID-19 is not under control and the only way to confidently ensure we don't spread the disease is by social distancing.
 Since many people are unwilling to do that or take other precautions to protect themselves and others and because this disease can be spread asymptomatically it is difficult to determine if someone has potentially been exposed.

 This is entirely new territory for everyone and as a former medical research lab technician I tend to err on the side of caution.
 I would like to see more numbers and information from states that have already reopened to see how the precautions they have put in place are working.
 I am unwilling for you and I to be the guinea pigs in this experiment.

 I know these choices may not be the answers you wish to hear, and I know we all could use some comforting touch right now.
 However, I feel it would be unethical, irresponsible and hasty for me to open my practice without more information, proper supplies, and the assurance that the new sanitation regulations will be effective.
 I am trying to remain optimistic but am not scheduling any appointments just yet.
 Hopefully we will know more in the next few weeks.
 My greatest concern is your safety, please be patient with me as I continue to monitor the progress of the disease as businesses reopen and work to obtain the things I need to ensure I can get back to massage while keeping you healthy.

 If you have any concerns or questions please don't hesitate to reach out.

-Many small businesses will suffer due to this outbreak.
+Many small businesses are continuing to suffer due to this outbreak.
 Unfortunately I can't do my job remotely but some local restaurants and retail businesses are offering delivery or car pickup at the door to remain open and take care of their employees.
-Please continue to support those you can.
+Please support those you can.